-There's a 1965 quarter worth $7,000 because it was made on the wrong metal (silver instead of copper-nickel clad).
-Here's how to identify a 1965 silver quarter.
-Plus a list of other rare transitional error coins to look for in all denominations — pennies, nickels, dimes, quarters, half dollars, and dollar coins.
+There's a 1965 quarter with no mint mark worth $7,000 because it was made on the wrong metal (silver instead of copper-nickel clad).
+Here's how to identify a 1965 silver quarter yourself.

 You probably have some valuable pennies in your loose change!
 Here's an awesome cheat sheet showing the rare pennies you should be looking for.
 These 43 pennies found in circulation are worth 1 dollar or more... each!
 I've collected pennies since I was a kid, and I've put together a list of the best places to find rare pennies worth money.

 2011 Nickel Value - Yes, there are some valuable 2011 nickels worth thousands of dollars.
 I'm going to explain which 2011 nickels you should be looking for -- and why they're worth so much money.

 I'm a fan of the 2023 nickel and of Jefferson nickels in general.
 The smaller number of collectors chasing them means less competition AND more affordable prices for the scarce ones!
 Find the current value of a 2023 nickel here.